Mi Dolkara Daryacha Raja

 "Mi Dolkara Daryacha Raja" is a 1969 Marathi-language song sung by Lata Mangeshkar and Hemant Kumar, with lyrics by Shanta Shelke.
 Composed by Hridaynath Mangeshkar.

 Development

 In West Bengal, the ‘Kahars’—who carry palanquins on their shoulders—sing in a distinct rhythm for their own enjoyment.
 Hridaynath Mangeshkar, having heard these songs, decided to create a Koli song with a similar rhythm.
 He approached Shanta Shelke to write lyrics about the life of the Kolis.

 Shanta Shelke composed a song that blends Marathi and Konkani, carefully crafted after observing the lives and mindset of the fishermen, both men and women, as well as the geography and social dynamics of the Konkan region.
-The composition reflects his in-depth study over several days.
+The composition reflects her in-depth study over several days.
 The song's music incorporates a rhythmic pattern, with the chorus prominently featuring the lines ‘Valhav Re Nakhava’.

 This song, first broadcast on the radio in 1969, became an instant hit and received widespread acclaim.